 Money laundering behaviour is typically connected to money acquired through criminal and, possibly even, terrorist activity.
 When you are aware of the stages of operation, it can be easier to know how to spot money laundering when it is happening so that you can report it properly and safely.
 The Proceeds of Crime Act requires businesses within the regulated sector of banking, investment, money transmission, etc. to report any suspicious financial activity to the authorities, whether they suspect staff or customers.

-If you are unsure of how to spot money laundering or how to report it when you have noticed it, suspicious activity can be reported to HMRC or, if the activity is within your company, to your nominated officer.
-For more insight into spotting the signs and how to report it, please continue reading.
+If you are unsure of how to spot money laundering or how to report it, suspicious activity can be reported to HMRC or, if the activity is within your company, to your nominated officer.
+For more insight into how to identify and report money laundering, please continue reading.

 How to Spot Money Laundering

-Vigilance is key when it comes to detecting suspicious financial activity.
+Vigilance is key when it comes to detecting the signs of money laundering.
 Familiarise yourself with the key signs to look out for when it comes to suspicious behaviour within your own company, from your clients, or elsewhere:

 How to Report Money Laundering

-Any suspicious transactions or activity must be reported to the nominated officer who then decides whether a Suspicious Activity Report (SAR) is to be sent to the National Crime Agency (NCA).
+Any signs of money laundering, including suspicious transactions or activity, must be reported to the nominated officer who then decides whether a Suspicious Activity Report (SAR) is to be sent to the National Crime Agency (NCA).
 It is also the nominated officer’s responsibility to suspend the suspicious transaction if they think it is linked to money laundering or terrorist financing.
 For further guidance regarding reporting suspicious financial behaviour, our team of fraud barristers are here to advise.

 Whether you or your company have intentionally or unintentionally been implicated in money laundering activity, it is important to seek legal advice from an experienced fraud lawyer as soon as possible to avoid facing money laundering penalties.
 Our fraud barristers are recognised experts in financial fraud cases.
 Contact us today for support with your case.